Do I need to Probate my mother’s estate if she only held a couple assets at death?

 Short Certificates

 Probate is initiated in the Surrogate’s Court, but short certificates will not be issued until 11 days after the date of death.
 Short certificates give the Executor legal authority to sell or transfer assets of the deceased.
-This time period allows for an heir at law or beneficiary to file a caveat.
+This period allows for an heir at law or beneficiary to file a caveat.

 More Probate Questions?